arnezt/telegram-bot-platform/docs/api.md

 ### 2. setSession

 > This method has an array type. <br />
-> Set the following session, return true if successful.
+> Set the following context, return true if successful.

 Example use: